How to join ARCH

 - A Disclosure & Barring Service check (formerly known as CRB check)

-The committee will also consider applications from practicing therapists who have trained at other schools in the past, if they are considered to meet our standards and/or are prepared to undertake further study.
+The committee will also consider applications from practicing therapists who have trained at other schools if they can evidence and be verified that they meet the ARCH core curriculum and/or are prepared to undertake further study.

 Types of ARCH membership

 You can join the ARCH community at several different membership levels: